Western Cape

+The Western Cape is generally regarded as the best-run of South Africa's provinces, with a robust system of governance, proactive administration, high quality infrastructure, and strong political and civil accountability.
+The province also has South Africa's highest secondary education graduation rate.
+In the 2024 Governance Performance Index (GPI), the Western Cape achieved the highest scores across all categories, by a significant margin.

+Cape Town, the capital of the Western Cape, has the country's highest household incomes, lowest rate of unemployment, highest level of infrastructure investment, strongest service delivery performance, largest tourism appeal, and most robust real estate market.

 Geography

-The Western Cape Province is roughly L-shaped, extending north and east from the Cape of Good Hope, in the southwestern corner of South Africa.
+The Western Cape is roughly L-shaped, extending north and east from the Cape of Good Hope, in the southwestern corner of South Africa.
 It stretches about 400 km northwards along the Atlantic coast and about 500 km eastwards along the South African south coast (Southern Indian Ocean).
 It is bordered on the north by the Northern Cape and on the east by the Eastern Cape.

 The total land area of the province is 129462 km2, about 10.6% of the country's total.
 It is roughly the size of England or the State of Louisiana.
 Its capital city and largest city is Cape Town, and some other major cities include Stellenbosch, Worcester, Paarl, and George.
 The Garden Route and the Overberg are popular coastal tourism areas.